louvasquez/rdf-graph-viewer/README.md

 ## TODO

 - add color by node type
+- override tooltip with IRI
+- override node name with item in its path
+- override pyvis config options
 - generalize more things (output filename, ...)
 - utilize more rdf native properties
 - many more...